adrianodbierzychleb/eng43project/README.md

 # <i>Engineering 43 Final Project</i>

-For out week 10 we have been asigned the task to create a project.
-In order to complete the project we ahve to apply all the knowledge we have gain up until this point.
+For our week 10 we have been asigned the task to create a project.
+In order to complete the project we have to apply all the knowledge we have gain up until this point.
 The goal of the project is to test the website:
 Selenium <b><a href= http://automationpractice.com/index.php>Automation Practice</a></b> which allows to practice testing skills.